Hooveria parviflora

-Hooveria parviflora is a species of perennial herb known by the common name smallflower soap plant.
+Hooveria parviflora is a species of perennial herb in the subfamily Agavoideae known by the common name smallflower soap plant.
 It is a monocot, native to coastal southern California and Baja California, where it is a member of the coastal sage scrub flora.
 It resembles a smaller version of Chlorogalum pomeridianum, with wavy leaves and white flowers that open during the day.

 Description

 Hooveria parviflora is a perennial wildflower, growing from a bulb 4 to 7 cm wide.
 The bulb is covered in a dark brown, membranous coat.
 The leaves emerge from the top of the bulb, and are long and narrow, with wavy margins, 3 to 9 mm wide.

 The inflorescence is 30 to 90 cm tall, with ascending to erect branches.
 There are several flowers or buds per node.
 The pedicels, which suspend the flowers, are 2 to 8 mm long.
 On the flower, the perianth parts spread from above the base, and are colored a white to pink, with a darker midvein.
 The perianth is 7 to 8 mm in length, and the stamens are 3 to 4 mm long.
 Atop the stamens are yellow anthers.
 The style is 7 to 9 mm long.
 The fruits are 3 to 4 mm large, with 1 to 2 black, ovoid seeds per chamber.

 The flower opens in the morning, and is closed by the evening, only being open for a single day.